Several injured in ‘mass stabbing’ at rabbi’s NY home during Hanukkah celebration

 A man with his face covered by a scarf entered a rabbi’s home in Monsey, New York, and stabbed several people with a machete just before 10 p.m.
 Saturday night, according to WCBS.

-The Orthodox Jewish Public Affairs Council reports at least five stabbing victims.
+The Orthodox Jewish Public Affairs Council and the Ramapo Police Department report at least five stabbing victims.

-The suspect fled the scene, and the search for him is ongoing.
+The suspect fled the scene, but the New York Police Department located the vehicle and possible suspect sought in the attack, according to the Ramapo Police.

+The NYPD Counterterrorism Bureau says it is “closely monitoring" the reports of a stabbing.

+New York Gov. Andrew Cuomo released a statement regarding the attack, saying he directed the state hate crimes task force to investigate.

+“I am horrified by the stabbing of multiple people at a synagogue in Rockland County tonight,” he wrote on Twitter.
+“We have zero tolerance for anti-Semitism in NY and we will hold the attacker accountable to the fullest extent of the law.”

 The attack comes amid a rash of recent reports of anti-Semitic attacks throughout New York during Hanukkah.
+Saturday was the seventh night of the Jewish holiday.

+Around New York City, police have gotten at least six reports this week — and eight since Dec.
+13 — of attacks possibly propelled by anti-Jewish bias, according to the Associated Press.

 Copyright 2019 Gray Media Group, Inc. All rights reserved.